DesvoSoft/PasteCore/README.md

 # PasteCore

-**PasteCore** is a lightweight Chrome extension to **save, organize, and instantly paste reusable snippets** of text, code, and notes.
+**PasteCore** is a web extension to **save, organize, and instantly paste reusable snippets** of text, code, and notes.
 Manage your library of snippets with folders, quick import/export, and a clean interface.
 Instantly paste your snippets from the popup or right-click menu anywhere you type.

+Tested and working on Chrome, Opera GX, Microsoft Edge.
 ---

 ## Features